-Editor’s Note: I was kindly sent several products featured in this post – all are designated with “c/o” – in exchange for writing about them but all opinions are my own.
-It’s thanks to wonderful sponsors like these that Classic Bride is able to stay up and running!
+Editor’s Note: I was kindly sent several complimentary products featured in this post (all are designated with “c/o” ) in exchange for writing about them.
+All editorial and opinions are my own.

 I’m so excited to share with you this exclusive guide to my favorite heirloom style holiday gifts for both newborns and mamas!
 I’ve found that personalized and/or handcrafted gifts almost always feel a tad more special so I’ve made sure to include plenty of those in the selection.
 Hope these picks inspire some holiday shopping of your own!

 For the Newborn:

 Etched wooden blocks, Duck family pull-along toy, Light blue wobbly stacker c/o Land of Nod.
 I’ve always loved the classic look of wooden toys and we knew W would need some pretty ones to play with and these three pieces from Land of Nod couldn’t be cuter!
 We just had to have the duck family pull-along toy so that when W is old enough and we take him downtown to visit Boston Public Garden and tell him the Make Way for Ducklings story, (one of my childhood favorites!) he can play with his own family of ducks at home.
 And I couldn’t resist the darling blue stacker as it matches W’s nursery to a tee.
 The wooden blocks we chose are etched and include numbers, letters, animals, shapes and patterns which will be great learning tools.
 They’re also perfect to take month-by-month photos with W: